slackapi/node-slack-sdk/docs/_packages/events_api.md

 // Example: If you're using a body parser, always put it after the event adapter in the middleware stack app.use(bodyParser());

-// Initialize a server for the express app - you can skip this and the rest if prefer to use app.listen() const server = createServer(app);
+// Initialize a server for the express app - you can skip this and the rest if you prefer to use app.listen() const server = createServer(app);
 server.listen(port, () => {
   // Log a message when the server is ready console.log(`Listening for events on ${server.address().port}`);
 });
 ```
 </details>

 ---